Nature Around

 |

-Summer 2008: Tons of rocks have already
+Summer 2008: Tons of cobbles have already

-been removed west of the boat house, but the
+been removed west of the Boat House, but the

 south side is still buried under up to four feet.